CALL FOR PARTICIPATION

-A first prize of $2,500 and an honorable mention prize of $1,000 is awarded for outstanding academic papers based on the primary-source materials available in the digital archive Documents of 20th-Century Latin American and Latino Art and its companion book series, Critical Documents of 20th-Century Latin American and Latino Art.
+A prize of $2,500 will be granted to a graduate student, and $1,000 to an undergraduate student, who each produce outstanding academic papers based on the primary source materials available from the digital archive Documents of Latin American and Latino Art and its companion book series, Critical Documents of 20th‐Century Latin American and Latino Art.
+The papers will be reviewed by an award committee composed of faculty members in the ICAA network of scholars.
+The two selected papers—one graduate and one undergraduate-level paper—will be published in the expanded digital Working Papers series.

 Any graduate or upper-level undergraduate student enrolled in a program in the U.S. or abroad is eligible to submit a paper for consideration for the Peter C. Marzio Award.
 The paper must be substantially based on the primary and critical materials available through the Documents Project digital archive, accessed through this website and companion book series.
 Papers may be submitted in English, Spanish, or Portuguese.
 Submissions must not have been previously published, nor should they be sent for consideration to other publications until the PCM Award winners have been announced.
 We urge students who are intending to submit papers to have their submissions proofread by their academic advisor and at least one other editor who is proficient in the language in which their papers were written.